ETCBishal/Tkinter-GUI/README.md

 <strong>1.
 What does it do?</strong>
 </ul>
 <ul>
- --> This is my first gui and first approach towards Tkinter GUI
+ --> This is my first Tkinter program which will print just the text on the window (dialogue) box
 </ul>